Kentucky vs. Miami (FL) College Basketball Predictions & Picks - November 28

 - Computer Predicted Total: 164.1

-Kentucky has put together a 3-3-0 record against the spread this season, while Miami (FL) is 2-1-0.
+Kentucky has gone 3-3-0 against the spread, while Miami (FL)'s ATS record this season is 2-1-0.
 The Wildcats are 4-2-0 and the Hurricanes are 2-1-0 in terms of hitting the over.

 Sportsbook Promo Codes